JensKrogsboll/xml-normalize/README.md

 ## How to build
 You dont need a Gradle installation - it's bundled in the project.
 Once you have cloned or downloaded the project, just open a Windows command prompt or a bash shell.
-Then "cd" into the project folder and issue a `gradle build` command:
+Then "cd" into the project folder and issue a `gradlew build` command:

 ```bash
 $ cd xml-normalize